top of page

 • 3 min read

-When signing legal documents, people often hear the terms witness and notary used interchangeably.
-However, they serve very different legal purposes, and misunderstanding the difference can lead to rejected documents, delays, or even legal complications.
+When signing legal documents, the terms witness and notary are often used interchangeably—but they serve very different purposes.
+Misunderstanding the difference can lead to rejected documents, delays, or even legal issues.

 What Is a Witness?

-A witness is an individual who observes a person sign a document and then signs the document themselves to confirm that the signing occurred.
+A witness is someone who observes a person sign a document and then signs it themselves to confirm that the signing took place.

 • The signer appeared mentally competent